Max George

-Maximillian Albert George (born 6 September 1988) is an English singer, best known as the lead singer of the boy band The Wanted.
+Maximillian Albert George (born 6 September 1988) is an English singer and actor, known as the lead singer of the boy band The Wanted.

 George started his career as a footballer, playing for Preston North End.
 After an injury ended his football career, he decided to pursue a music career.
 George made his singing debut with the band Avenue.
 After the group disbanded in 2009, George joined the newly formed band, The Wanted.
 In 2014, following The Wanted's success in the United States, he landed his first acting role in the sixth season of the American television series Glee in the role of Clint, the leader of "Vocal Adrenaline".

 In 2013, George starred in the E! channel reality series The Wanted Life.

 Early life

-George was born on 6 September 1988 in Swinton, Greater Manchester and studied at Bolton School.
+George was born on 6 September 1988 in Swinton, Greater Manchester, and studied at Bolton School.
+He was raised in Manchester.
+Before music, he was a footballer with Preston North End and was on the verge of signing a two-year deal with them.
+He has been a Manchester City supporter since a young age.

 Music career

 Avenue and The X Factor

-George joined the four-piece boy band Avenue in 2005.
+In 2005 George joined the four-piece boy band Avenue made up of himself, Jonathan Lloyd, Scott Clarke, Ross Candy and Jamie Tinkler.
 After applying to The X Factor in 2006, the band auditioned for the third series of the competition singing an a cappella version of the Will Young song, "Leave Right Now".
 They were mentored by Louis Walsh after completing the bootcamp and judges' house portion.
-Making it to the final 12, the band then signed a management contract with the series.
+Making it to the top 12 contestants, the band then signed a management contract with the series.
 After it was discovered they were already under contract with another management firm, they were disqualified from the show.
 Following the disqualification, they were signed to the Crown Music Management recording label and were awarded an album deal with Island Records.

-In 2008, Avenue released their debut single, "Last Goodbye" and George appeared naked on the magazine cover of AXM.
-The single peaked when charting at number 50 on the UK Singles Chart and their plans to go on tour were cancelled.
+With Andy Brown joining as a member of Avenue replacing Jamie Tinkler, the band went on to have some success beyond their X Factor appearances.
+In 2008, Avenue released their debut single, "Last Goodbye", which reached number 50 on the UK Singles Chart.
+Their plans to go on tour were cancelled.
+They had a follow-up release with "Can You Feel It?."
 The group disbanded in 2009.
+In 2008, while still a member of Avenue, George appeared naked on cover of British gay magazine AXM's "Naked Issue" in support of cancer research.